Realization of graded monomial ideal rings modulo torsion: Introduction

 If all of the even degree generators are in degree $2$, then we do not need to mod out by torsion and so we get a generalization (Proposition~\ref{cor_deg 2 and odd deg}) of the results of Bahri-Bendersky-Cohen-Gitler~\cite[Theorem 2.2]{BBCG2} and Trevisan~\cite[Theorem 3.6]{trevisan}.

 The structure of the paper is as follows.
 Section 2 contains preliminaries, algebraic tools and lemmas that are used in later sections.
 In Section 3 we recall the definition of polyhedral products and modify a result of Bahri-Bendersky-Cohen-Gitler~\cite{BBCG} to compute~$H^*((\underline{X},\ast)^{K})/T$.
-In Section 4 we prove the Main Theorem in several steps.
-First, we consider the special case of $A=P/I$ where $I$ is square-free and construct a polyhedral product $X_A$ as a realization modulo torsion of $A$.
-Next, for the general case, we polarize $A$ to get anothers graded monomial ideal ring $A'=P'/I'$, where $I'$ is square-free, and construct $X_A$ from $X_{A'}$ via a fibration sequence.
-Then we show $H^*(X_A)/T\cong A$ using Eilenberg-Moore spectral sequence.
-In Section 5 we demonstrate how to construct $X_A$ for an easy example of~$A$.
+In Sections 4 and 5 we prove Theorem~\ref{thm_main thm} in several steps.
+First, we prove it in the special case where the ideal $I$ is square-free.
+Then for the general case, we construct a fibration sequence inspired by algebraic polarization method and show that the fiber $X_A$ is a realization modulo torsion of $A$.
+In Section 6 we illustrate how to construct~$X_A$ for an easy example of~$A$.